-This agreement is between (Pr acticum Student) and l the William

-Paterson University Department of Psychology, Psy.D.
-Program in Clinical Psychology.
+This agreement is between (Pr acticum Student) and the William Paterson University Department of Psycho ology, Psy.D.
+Prog gram in Clinical Psycho ology.
 The Psy.D.
-Program in Clinical Psychology a nd the student agree to the followin g terms:

-I. Term

-The student can officially begin Clinical Prac cticum, accrue practicum hours, at

-(Practicur n Site) on of 20 in partial

-fulfillment of training requirements related

-referred to as "University") Psy.D.
-Program in Clinical Psyc hology (hereafter ref erred to as

-"Program").
-The anticipated term of this ag reement shall be for the period beg inning on

-, 20and ending on

-the end of the term, this agreement will be

-hours. in the second second

-II.
-Time

-The student agrees to work at the P racticum Site n o more than:

-a.
-16 hours per week in Year 2 and 3
+Program in Clinical Psychology and the student agree to the following g terms: I. Term The student can officially begin Clinical Pr • (Practic fulfillment of training requirements relate d to the William Paterson University (I nereafter referred to as "University") Psy.D.
+Prograr n in Clinical Psycl hology (hereafter refe rred to as "Program").
+The anticipated term of this a igreement shall k oe for the period begi nning on , 20and ending on , 20 If r required hours are no t completed by the end of the term, this agreement will b e continued unti I completion of requir ed practicum hours. • II.
+Time 1.
+The student agrees to work at the Practicum Site n o more than: